BSidesMUC/BsidesMunich2021/_workshops/01-01_workshop-1.md

 speakers:
   - name: Christian Gross
     handle:
-    bio:  ""- 3.5 years of working experience in Infosec
+    bio:  "- 3.5 years of working experience in Infosec
 - Infosec as a hobby / past-time since teenage years
-- OSCP/OSCE holder""
+- OSCP/OSCE holder"
 ---

 Binary exploitation is one of the oldest IT security topics but it is still very relevant today.